 It will pick up dirt better on hard floors because it has more airflow.
 Corner and edge cleaning are also superior to the 960 because of the wider brush and the square front design that does better on these areas.

-The upgrade in navigation thanks to the 3D time-of-flight-sensor is another upgrade that makes the S9 hug the edges and goes around furniture better.
+The upgrade in navigation thanks to the 3D time-of-flight-sensor.
+This upgrade makes the S9 hug the edges and goes around furniture better.

-The biggest differences between the S9 and 960 are the smart imprint system and auto dirt disposal that makes the S9 a truly autonomous household helper.
+The most significant differences between the S9 and 960 are the smart imprint system and auto dirt disposal that makes the S9 a truly autonomous household helper.

 The latter eliminates the tedious task of having to empty the dust cup.
 And the smart imprint system allows consumers the option to clean select areas to clean in the home using the app or voice.